iesahin/xvc/book/src/ref/xvc-file-list.md

   -f, --format <FORMAT>
           A string for each row of the output table

-          The following are the keys for each row: - {{acd}}:  actual content digest.
-The hash of the workspace file's content.
+          The following are the keys for each row:

+          - {{acd8}}:  actual content digest from the workspace file.
+First 8 digits.

+          - {{acd64}}:  actual content digest.
+All 64 digits.

           - {{aft}}:  actual file type.
 Whether the entry is a file (F), directory (D), symlink (S), hardlink (H) or reflink (R).